IBM/BlueXolo/docker/README.md

 ### Todo

-  - Generate an process to configure users in Dockerfile
+  - Generate a process to configure users in Dockerfile

 ### Doubts and questions
 Fernando Quintero <fquinteroa@gmail.com>